sumup-oss/circuit-ui/.changeset/violet-rats-reflect.md

 ---
-'@sumup/circuit-ui': minor
+'@sumup/circuit-ui': patch
 ---

-Improved accessibility for the `ImageInput` component.

-- Now the error message is associated with the input field by `aria-describedby`.
+Improved the accessibility of the `ImageInput` component by associating the validation hint with the input and announcing updates to screen reader users.